coreos/docs/cluster-management/setup/cluster-discovery/index.md

 ### Setting Peer Addresses Correctly

 Each etcd instance submits the `-peer-addr` of each etcd instance to the configured discovery service.
 It's important to select an address that *all* peers in the cluster can communicate with.
 For example, if you're located in two regions of a cloud provider, configuring a private `10.x` address will not work between the two regions, and communication will not be possible between all peers.
+The `--bindaddr` flag allows you to bind to a specific interface (or all interfaces) to ensure your etcd traffic is routed properly.

 ## Running Your Own Discovery Service